ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 ### Clean the eflalodata

 This section, like the previous one also focuses on "cleaning" the data.
 This time the target is the eflalo file.
 The types of errors are of a different nature but once again the code tries to account for the most commons errors.
 As in the previous section, the code will keep track of what data has been removed and how much.
 All these files can be found in the 'Results' folder.
-One should spend a bit of time looking at the data removed as it can be very useful to understand why and where problemsoccur.
+One should spend a bit of time looking at the data removed as it can be very useful to understand why and where problems occur.

 #- Keep track of removed points